 Experimenting with natural dyes is something I’ve always liked to do.
 I remember doing projects like these when I studied art in high school and I was the only one out of all the students that had double Art classes – BTEC and GCSE.

-I really wanted to try the other things like turmeric, beetroot, coffee, but it would’ve been too much for one day and toddlers don’t have that much patience.
-I will try them some other time anyway, because I think it’s fun to experiment with colours!
+I really wanted to try the other things like turmeric, beetroot, coffee.
+However, it would’ve been too much for one day and toddlers don’t have that much patience.
+I will try them some other time, because I think it’s fun to experiment with colours!
 We will also try and dye fabric which is something I’m really looking forward to!

 Visit new parks